-We recognise the importance of building courage and resilience in our children to carry on when things get tough; courage to take calculated risks in their learning and to know that mistakes can help us learn in a deeper way.
-Our behaviour policy supports being ready to learn from mistakes when we haven't followed the school rules; the resilience to do things differently; be responsible for our own actions and to show respect by saying sorry.
+Our 'four rules for living' recognise the importance of building courage and resilience in our children to carry on when things get tough; having the courage to take calculated risks in our learning and to know that mistakes can help us learn in a deeper way.
+We support each other to be ready to learn from mistakes; develop the resilience to do things differently; take responsibility for our own actions and show respect for those around us.